Home Science Electrochemistry Water Electrolysis

 Acidic Electrolytes

-When a small quantity of mineral acid is added, the H+ ion obtained from acid has no competitor for the H+ is created by disassociating water.
+When a small quantity of mineral acid is added, the H+ ion obtained from the acid has no competitor for the H+ is created by disassociating water.
 Therefore, electrons (e−) from the cathode are given by H+ ions to form hydrogen gas.

-Sulfuric acid is a good choice during the electrolysis of water because the standard potential of sulfate ions is much higher than hydroxide ions.
+Sulfuric acid is a good choice during the electrolysis of water because the standard potential of sulfate ions is much higher than that of hydroxide ions.
 Therefore, oxygen gas is produced in the anode during electrolysis of water.

 Basic Electrolytes